-8. Pro forma financial information may be included in admission documents by applicants to the Alternative Investment Market (AIM) and the ICAP Securities and Derivatives Exchange (ISDX) Growth Market.
+8. Pro forma financial information may be included in admission documents by applicants to AIM and the ICAP Securities and Derivatives Exchange (ISDX) Growth Market.
 There are no specific requirements for inclusion of pro forma financial information in admission documents.
 Unless the admission document is also a prospectus, the PD Regulation requirements concerning pro forma financial information do not apply.